flaystwear/inditex-JGP/inditex-JGP/README.md

 - *currency*: Currency of the price

 ## REST Endpoints
-This application provides 2 endpoints.
-Both end-up doing the same query and fetching/delievering the same data.
-One of them is type POST, and it requires a Request body that will contain the data needed to fulfil the search.
-The other one, is type GET, and it will take the data from the URL as path variables except for the date, that will be taken as a parameter.
+This application provides an endpoint type GET, and it will take the data from the URL as request parameters (brand id, product id and date)

 ##### NOTE:
 On the response, the original description didn't include the field "currency",